The best Zoom alternative is native, in-app calling

 Another major draw has been its ease of use: the fact that guests can join video conferences, of up to 100 participants, by simply clicking the invite link without needing to create an account or sign in first.
 Users also enjoy features like being able to add custom backgrounds to hide the fact that they haven’t made their bed.

 - Disconnected user experience

 - Limited analytics

-- Inconsistent security standards
+- Inconsistent security standard

 So why shouldn’t I use Zoom?

 There are several reasons why Zoom isn’t the best choice for video calling for companies where video is an important part of the user experience.
 For one, the Zoom application lacks control over the UI and user experience.
 There’s also an absence of data ownership which prevents detailed user analytics, limited integrations, and off-and-on security and privacy concerns.